Diversion program: United States

 The availability of diversion programs depends on the jurisdiction, the nature of the crime (usually non-violent offenses), and, in many cases, the exercise of prosecutorial discretion.
 A 2016 New York Times investigation revealed that some prosecutors charged substantial fees for and received significant revenue from diversion programs.
 Those fees can operate as a barrier to impecunious defendants accessing diversion.
 Pleading guilty is sometimes a prerequisite to accessing a diversion program.
-This means that if a defendant proceeds to a diversion program and then fails to pay the fee for the program, the defendant can be brought back to court and proceed directly to conviction and sentencing.
+This means that if a defendant proceeds to a diversion program and then fails to pay the fee for the program, the defendant can be brought back to court and proceed directly to sentencing on a criminal conviction.

+Many defendants are unable to complete diversion requirements, which usually include appearing for regular appointments and passing drug tests in addition to paying fees.
+People who have substance use disorders or other mental disorders and who are very poor often struggle to meet requirements and are much less likely to complete programs successfully.
+When they are sent back to court, they often face penalties that are more severe than those they would have received if they had not entered diversion in the first place.

 Some jurisdictions in the United States may provide diversion programs for drunk driving charges.
 One such program is the Victim Impact Panel (VIP), administered by Mothers Against Drunk Driving (MADD) since 1982.
 MADD typically charges a $25 "donation" (which is defined as voluntary), even for court-mandated attendance; MADD reported $2,657,293 one year for such donations on its nonprofit tax-exempt returns.

 In Florida, several counties offer a diversion program for veterans of the U.S. Armed Forces.
 Those who qualify and complete the program will have the criminal charge dismissed and can get the case expunged from their record.